Gawri language

-Gawri (ګاوری), also known as Kalami (کالامي), Kalam Kohistani and Bashkarik, is an Indo-Aryan language spoken in Swat Kohistan (also called Kalam) region in the upper Swat District and in the upper Panjkora river valley of Upper Dir District, Khyber Pakhtunkhwa, Pakistan.
-Gawri and Torwali are collectively classified as "Swat Kohistani".
+Gawri (گاؤری), also known as Kalami, Kalam Kohistani and Bashkarik, is an Indo-Aryan language of Kohistani group spoken by the Gawri people in the upper Swat and Panjkora valleys of northern Pakistan.
+It is most closely related to the Torwali language of Swat Valley.

-Classification
+Classification and names

-According to its genealogical classification (Strand, 1973:302 and 2004), Gawri belongs to the Kohistani subgroup of the north-western zone of Indo-Aryan languages, along with several closely related languages in its geographical vicinity: Torwali (in Swat south of Kalam), Indus Kohistani, Bateri, Chilisso, and Gawro (the latter four east of Kalam in Indus Kohistan).
+In the older linguistic literature, the language has been referred to as Bashkarik, Garwi or Gawri.
+According to its classification, Gawri belongs to the Kohistani subgroup of the north-western zone of Indo-Aryan languages, along with several closely related languages in its geographical vicinity: Torwali, Indus Kohistani, Bateri, Chilisso, and several other languages spoken in the Kohistan region of Pakistan.
+It is one of about thirty languages that are spoken in the mountain areas of northern Pakistan.
 Together with a range of other north-western Indo-Aryan mountain languages, these languages are sometimes collectively referred to as ‘Dardic languages.